andyzg/MongoBlog/README.md

 MongoBlog
 =========

-A blog made using the tutorial from http://howtonode.org/express-mongodb
+A blog made from scratch using NodeJS, Express and MongoDB

-Modifications implemented:
+Modifications implemented from tutorial:
 - Implemented Twitter bootstrap into the layout
 - Reworking the Jade and Stylus files for improved layout